From sketchy potlucks to cat-crazed relatives, the holiday season can present some shaky situations for anyone with allergies.

 - Put freshly washed linens on the bed.

-- Wipe all hard surfaces (cat dander is sticky).
+- Wipe all hard surfaces.

-The responsibility also falls on the person with allergies, Kokan said.
+The responsibility also falls on the person with allergies, Keller said.
 If you have an animal allergy, take proper medication in advance and carry any eye drops, inhalers or other medicines you may need.

 Food – avoid cross contamination